 Subspecialty certification in Pediatric Urology began in 2008 for urologists whose practice is at least 75% pediatric urology.
 Applicants approved by the Board to enter the process of subspecialty certification must be engaged in the active practice of pediatric urology, and must hold a current unrestricted general certificate in urology issued by the American Board of Urology.

-All subspecialty certificates are time-limited and subject to Maintenance of Certification (MOC).
+All subspecialty certificates are time-limited and subject to Lifelong Learning (LLL).
 When a Diplomate becomes certified in a subspecialty, the Diplomate’s general urology certificate will be extended to coincide with the expiration date of the subspecialty certificate.
-The Diplomate will enter the MOC process after completing subspecialty certification.
+The Diplomate will enter the LLL process after completing subspecialty certification.

 The Pediatric Subspecialty application process can only be completed following unrestricted general certification in urology, and it is mandatory that all application requirements be successfully completed within 6 years of Fellowship training.
 The timing of the exams and the application deadlines allow for the possibility, if desired, to apply for both the Certifying (Part 2) Examination and the Pediatric Subspecialty Certification Examination within the same calendar year.

 The Pediatric Subspecialty Certification Exam (PSCE) is scheduled annually on two dates in late October at Pearson VUE testing centers nationwide.
-Applications for the American Board of Urology Pediatric Urology Subspecialty Certification Examination will be available on December 1.
-Application requirements include a 12 month practice log, current medical license valid through the exam date, documentation of 90 CME credits (including 30 hours pediatric focused Category 1) earned within last three years, and an application fee of $2,500.
-Completed applications must be submitted to the Board office by March 1.
-Late applications will be accepted with a $750 late fee from March 2 to 15.
-No applications will be accepted after March 15.
+Applications for the American Board of Urology Pediatric Urology Subspecialty Certification Examination will be available mid-January.
+Application requirements include a 12 month practice log, current medical license valid through the exam date, documentation of 90 CME credits (including 30 hours pediatric focused Category 1) earned within last three years, and an application fee of $1,845.
+Completed applications must be submitted to the Board office by March 15.
+Late applications will be accepted with a $750 late fee from March 16 to April 1.
+No applications will be accepted after April 1.

 Candidates for subspecialty certification must be in the active practice of pediatric urology and have completed at least 24 months in an approved pediatric urology training program.
 Applicants will be required to provide the Board with an electronic 12 month practice log demonstrating a 75% minimum dedicated to pediatric urology, and/or an adequate number of major pediatric urologic surgery cases, as determined by the Board.